Maryland Genealogical Society

 And we hope that you'll follow us on Facebook for timely news and information.

 The Maryland Genealogical Society is pleased to once again partner with Maryland Public Television (MPT) to offer a new beginner-to-intermediate genealogy webinar series.
-Finding Your Roots: Back to Basics will include four (4) two-hour sessions designed to help you strengthen your research skills.
-If you're beginning your family history journey or looking to boost your research skills, this workshop will equip you with the essential tools and techniques.
-Sessions will be held at 7:00pm ET on September 10, September 24, October 8, and October 22.
+Finding Your Roots: Military Ancestors will include four (4) two-hour sessions designed to help you learn how to research the military service of your ancestors in several pivotal American wars.
+Sessions will be held at 7:00pm ET on January 20, February 3, February 17, and March 3.

 Registrants will also receive a one-year introductory membership to the Maryland Genealogical Society (not applicable to current MGS members) and a one-year MPT Passport membership or membership extension.
 You can register on the MPT registration page.